varjocom/VarjoUnityXRPlugin/Documentation~/com.varjo.xr.md

 ### Depth Test Far Z

 Maximum depth included in the depth test range.

-### Session Priority

-This priority value is used when multiple clients are running at the same time.
-Sessions with higher priority render on top of lower ones.

 ## Developer documentation

 For more information about the Varjo XR Plugin visit [developer.varjo.com](https://developer.varjo.com/docs/unity-xr-sdk/unity-xr-sdk).